FrietzeLabUVM/cutruntools/README.md

 ## Basic Usage

-CutRunTools requires a JSON configuration file which specifies all that is needed to run an analysis.
+When first starting an analysis, CutRunTools requires a JSON configuration file (named `config.json`) to be written.
+This file specifies all that is needed to run an analysis.
 A sample configuration file is below.

 ```json
 {